Skip to content

 What are Community Area Partnerships?

-Our 12 new community area partnerships bring local organisations and people together.
+Our 12 community area partnerships bring local organisations and people together.
 Their role is to tackle the issues that matter to local communities.

 They involve Cornwall Councillors and town and parish councils in each area.
 They also involve other organisations that work in our communities.
 These include the Police, health services and voluntary and community sector.